ChaseClark/cherrytree2markdown/README.md

 - [x] add support for cherrytree codeboxes
 - [x] add support for cherrytree horizontal rules
 - [x] fix nested bullet lists and numbered lists
+- [ ] fix issue with non escaped '\*' chars causing misplaced italics (might need to check for other characters to escape as well)
+- [ ] fix table and missing spaces from my class notes not rendering properly
 - [ ] cleanup code
 - [ ] update readme and make repo public